-I wish I saw this recipe for Fire cider 10 days ago for one of my children.
-I prefer Holistic flu remedies and natural way to heal symptoms of flu or any other illness that may arise.
-Iam proud to say this child has NEVER BEEN ON ANTIBIOTICS of prescribed medicine… until now.
+I wish I had seen this recipe for Fire cider 10 days ago for one of my children.
+I prefer Holistic flu remedies and natural ways to heal symptoms of the flu or any other illness that may arise.
+I am proud to say this child has NEVER BEEN ON ANTIBIOTICS of prescribed medicine… until now.

 FIRE CIDER TO HEAL FLU